Tasks

 start with a character.

-A task name can be paired with a project name to create a target.
+A task name can be paired with a scope to create a target.

 Types

-Tasks are categorized into 1 of the following types based on their configured parameters.
+Tasks are grouped into 1 of the following types based on their configured parameters.

 - Build - Task generates one or many artifacts, and is derived from the